raspberrypilearning/count-the-creatures/en/step_4.md

 --- task ---

 Click back to your animal sprite.
-Position and size your animal so if fits nicely on the left hand side of the **Stage**, below the **Target** sprite.
+Position and size your animal so that it fits nicely on the left-hand side of the Stage, below the **Target** sprite.

 ![image showing animal sprite on lower left hand side of the stage](images/sprite-on-stage.png)